Scalable Wake-up of Multi-Channel Single-Hop Radio Networks: A Lower Bound

-\begin{proof} Let $i$ be the largest integer such that $2^i \leq k$.
-Assume that $k' = 2^i$ stations, out of at most $k$ allowable stations, are switched on simultaneously at time step zero.
+\begin{proof} Let $i$ be the largest integer such that $2< 2^i \leq k$.
+Assume that $k' = 2^i$ stations, out of at most $k$ available stations, are activated simultaneously at time step zero.
 Let $\cA =\{Q_1,Q_2,\ldots,Q_t\}$ be an algorithm such that the following inequality holds: